 Preventive Tips to Avoid Bugs and Cockroaches in Your Home

-If you’re keeping cockroaches and looking like roaches out of your home, then it can be as simple as these tried and true prevention strategies.
+If you’re keeping cockroaches and looking like roaches out of your home, then it can be as simple as these tried-and-true prevention strategies.

 Seal Entry Points

 Pests find entry into your home through small cracks and gaps around doors, windows, and floors.
-Seal even the tiniest of openings with caulk and weatherstripping; bugs such as water bugs and crickets can sneak through gaps that you might think as being too small.
+Seal even the tiniest of openings with caulk and weather-stripping; bugs such as water bugs and crickets can sneak through gaps that

 From a pest control perspective, if possible, check vents and pipes, particularly bathrooms, kitchens where moisture can attract pests, for added protection.